chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---
 ------
-At The Fox Alliance Wealth Advisors, I developed an internal Power BI dashboard that visualized firm AUM and production metrics, utilizing a database of over 224K entries.
+At The Fox Alliance Wealth Advisors, I developed an internal Power BI dashboard that visualized firm assets under management (AUM) and production metrics, utilizing a database of over 224K entries.

+This dashboard displays:

+- Total firm AUM
+- Percent of total AUM managed by each advisor
+- Net AUM growth per month
+- Total firm production
+- AUM and production correlation by advisor
+- AUM growth over time
+- Production growth over time

-The dashboard is updated every month and a live connection to the data ensures that the dashboard displays the most up-to-date AUM and production information available for every advisor in the firm.
+This dashboard is updated every month and a live connection to the data ensures that the dashboard displays the most up-to-date AUM and production information available for every advisor in the firm.
 This was my first time using Power BI for a project.

-Dashboard images:
+### Dashboard images:

 <div style="text-align: center;">
   <figure>